pourdadp/primer-tools/README.md

 · All pages (except login) are optimized for A4 printing.
 · Print button available; non‑essential elements are hidden automatically.

+---

 🔗 Integration Between Tools

 The Sequencing Panel Optimizer can directly import primers from the Primer Database Manager.

-· In SPO, click the "📂 Load from Database" button.
+· In SPO, click the "📂 Load All from Database" button to load all primers, or use "🔍 Select from Database" to pick specific ones.
-· SPO will fetch active primers (name and sequence) from the shared primers.db file.
+· SPO fetches active primers (name and sequence) from the shared primers.db file.
 · This creates a seamless workflow: Manage → Optimize → Sequence.

+---

 ⚙️ Installation & Setup